National Civil Rights Museum: 2012 renovations

 The main museum closed in November 2012 for a $27.5 million renovation, to include changes to exhibits and upgrades to building systems.
 The exhibits were updated for historical accuracy and to add to their evocative power; the work was guided by a group of recognized civil rights scholars.
 Many of the museum's most popular exhibits did not change, such as Room 306 (where King was staying when he died), the replica sanitation truck (King came to Memphis to support an AFSCME sanitation workers' strike), and the replica of the bus Rosa Parks rode in Montgomery, Alabama, before initiating the Montgomery bus boycott of 1955–1956.
 The original bus resides at the Henry Ford Museum in Dearborn, Michigan.

 In the 2014 reopening, a major new exhibit featured is a replica of the U.S. Supreme Court room where oral argument was heard in 1954 in the seminal Brown v.
 Board of Education, in which the Court ruled that segregation in public schools was unconstitutional.
 This was a major victory for the civil rights movement.
 The museum has several interactive kiosks where patrons can access audio, images, text and video about the full civil rights movement.
 Visitors can search for text based on event, location, or theme.
 Many exhibits now feature "listening stations" where patrons with headphones can hear audio about the exhibit they are seeing; one features the voice of Malcolm X in a debate.
 More than 40 new short films throughout the museum also enhance the effect of the exhibits.

 The renovated museum opened to the public on April 5, 2014.
-The Associated Press review said, "The powerful, visceral exhibit[s set] the tone for an evocative, newly immersive museum experience that chronicles the history of the civil rights struggle in America."
+A review by the Associated Press described it as "an evocative, newly immersive museum experience that chronicles the history of the civil rights struggle in America."
 King scholar Clayborne Carson of Stanford University said that the museum's renovations present "the best and most recent scholarship on civil rights available today".